 - If possible, please take the National Insurance number of the deceased and the number of a surviving spouse or civil partner.

 The Registrar will normally issue a Green coloured certificate for you to give to your funeral director who will look after necessary arrangements for the funeral.
 The Registrar will also issue a white notification certificate for the DSS.
 They will also enquire as to the number of Certified Copies you require for dealing with the deceased finances (a fee is payable for each copy).

 If The Death Occurs In Hospital

 Collect the certificate from the hospital then follow the instructions as above - contact the Registrar and arrange an appointment to register the death.

-Your funeral director will usually liaise directly with the surgery regarding the additional certification required.
+Your funeral director will liaise directly with the surgery regarding the additional certification required.

 Cruse Bereavement Support

 Helps anyone suffering bereavement to understand their grief and cope with their loss.

 Essex suicide bereavement service